-Game Changer: Roswell Park pathologists report that over 10 percent of patients receive a change in diagnosis after coming to Roswell Park from another care facility.
+Roswell Park pathologists report that 11-18% of patients receive a change in diagnosis after coming to Roswell Park from another care facility.

-If you would like a second opinion by an RPCI brain team expert, you are under no obligation to receive your care here.
-You may continue to see your current doctor, and we are happy to discuss and share information.
+If you request a second opinion from an expert on the Roswell Park Brain team, you will not be under any obligation to receive your care here.
+Our specialists work closely with physicians in the community, so you may continue to see your current doctor, and we will be happy to discuss your case and share information.

 It’s always a good idea, but especially important if:

-If you’re still not sure whether to ask for a second opinion, ask yourself:
+If you’re still not sure whether to request a second opinion, ask yourself:

 - Am I confident in the diagnosis or treatment options I’ve been given?